 Often times, children who exhibit challenging behavior in the classroom have difficulty when it comes to dealing with social and emotional situations.

-Some of the most common social and emotional challenges children face in the child care and school setting include:
+Some of the most common social and emotional challenges children face in childcare and school setting include:

 - Inability to pick up on social cues

 - Challenges in managing emotions and expressing them

 Unfortunately, these problems can have an impact on a child’s ability to learn and develop the critical skills they need to be successful as they grow.
 In the same way that we teach math, reading, science, and music, we must teach the social-emotional skills children need to regulate their behavior and feelings.

 Improving challenging behavior with social-emotional learning